natalieagus/50002/docs/Labs/verilog/lab1.md

 > * compile with `iverilog`
 > * run with `vvp`

-Later, once you are comfortable reading and writing basic Verilog, we can return to Alchitry Labs and show how Verilog modules fit into the <span class="orange-bold">full FPGA toolchain</span> (constraints, build, and hardware programming).
+Later, once you are comfortable reading and writing basic Verilog, we can return to Alchitry Labs and show how Verilog modules fit into the <span class="orange-bold">full FPGA toolchain</span> (constraints, build, and hardware programming). **We will only do this in Lab 4.**

 ### Analogy
 A good analogy is learning programming with Python before C. Python helps you focus on core computational ideas without fighting low-level details on day one.
 C forces you to be *explicit* about more details and gives you more control, but also more ways to make mistakes.
 In the same way, Lucid is the “high-level on-ramp” for 50.002, while Verilog is a “closer-to-the-metal” view for those who are curious.